danielsaidi/Sheeeeeeeeet/README.md

 ## Peek and pop

-Sheeeeeeeeet supports peek and pop on 3D touch enabled devices.
-To apply this in a view controller, have the view controller implement `ActionSheetPreviewSource`, then create an `ActionSheetPreviewer` instance (keep a strong reference to it as well) and provide it with the view from which previews should be displayed.
+Sheeeeeeeeet supports peek & pop on 3D touch devices.
+To enable this in any view controller that implements `ActionSheetPeekSource` just create a strong instance of `ActionSheetPeekHandler`.
+You must provide it with the source view from where peeks should originate.
 This could e.g. be a collection or table view.

-You can use `ActionSheetPreviewer` on devices without 3D touch as well.
-On these devices, the previewer can be told to fallback to a long press gesture instead.
+You can use the peek handler on devices that does not support 3D touch.
+On these devices, the peek handler will fallback to a long press gesture.
+You can disable this by setting `longPressFallback` to `false` when creating the peek handler.